Lakshay-2807/technojam-task-DSA/README.md

 # technojam-task-DSA

 INTRODUCTION-
 My name is Lakshay Garg .
 I am second year student of B.Tech CSE from Galgotias University.
-Currently started studying DSA in C++ .
-I want to join the TECHNOJAM club so as to meet new people who have same interests , and to learn from them and gaze experience from seniors . and specially to be in an environment of coding culture.
+Currently studying DSA .
+C++ is my prefered language currently .
+I want to join the TECHNOJAM club so as to meet new people who have same interests , and to learn from them and gaze experience from seniors . and specially to be in an environment of coding and create a culture of coding .